 As researchers into password security, we’ve known for years that most password advice was not actually based on scientific knowledge.
 To address this, we have been conducting experiments about the effects of password requirements on security and usability.
-The federal government recently changed its password recommendations in ways that echo some of our research findings.
+The federal government has changed its password recommendations in ways that echo some of our research findings.

 Defending passwords from computers

 We spent years modeling how different password-cracking approaches work to better understand how attackers guess passwords and to develop an accurate measure of password strength.
 People who are trying to break into online accounts don’t just sit down at a computer and make a few guesses.
 Many attackers have been able to steal the entire database of passwords from large companies – for example, this has happened to Yahoo, LinkedIn, Adobe, Ashley Madison and many others.
 The passwords are scrambled for security, so attackers have to make lots of guesses to unscramble them.
 But computer programs let them make millions or billions of guesses in just a few hours.

 They may start by guessing all the most popular passwords and words in the dictionary, then adding “1” to each of these, and then again with every other digit and symbol, and then with the first letter capitalized, and so on.
 The end result is that all the complicated password policies don’t prevent – or even really slow down – cracking of many users’ passwords.